aeshna-cyanea/logseq-meta/pages/cool plugins.md

 		  collapsed:: true
 			- trivia: made by the first [logseq hobbit](https://pengx17.vercel.app/posts/my-logseq-contributions)
 			- TODO make it work with the focused block even when not in edit mode
-		- [logseq-awesome-props](https://github.com/yoyurec/logseq-awesome-props) customize how properties look
+		- #totry [logseq-awesome-props](https://github.com/yoyurec/logseq-awesome-props) customize how properties look
 			- there
 		- [logseq-copy-code-plugin](https://github.com/vyleung/logseq-copy-code-plugin) Copy code from code blocks to your clipboard collapsed:: true